MR

 Quebec Pension Plan (QPP) Disability Benefits

-The Québec Pension Plan disability benefits are administered to disabled Quebec citizens and their dependent children.
-But to receive the QPP disability benefits, you must reside in Quebec, be less than 65 years old, make enough contributions to the QPP, and have an eligible critical and permanent disability condition.
+The Quebec Pension Plan (QPP) disability benefits are specifically designed for disabled residents of Quebec and their dependent children.
+To qualify for QPP disability benefits, you must meet certain criteria: you should be under 65 years old, have made sufficient contributions to the QPP, and have a recognised critical and permanent disability condition.

 Can I Get Disability Insurance If Self-Employed?